profesorpaiche/cicliminds/notes.md

       Update the `setup.cfg`.
     - [X] Update deprecated functions from `regionmask`.

-- [ ] Create the list of variables (For the moment the only idea is hard coding it, which is not ideal).
+- [.]
+Create the list of variables (For the moment the only idea is hard coding it, which is not ideal).

-- [ ] Chech the CDS toolbox.
+- [o] Chech the CDS toolbox. -> Doesn't look like an option

-- [ ] The app should be able to download data from the CDS or to import it from the user.
+- [O] The app should be able to download data from the CDS or to import it from the user.

+- [ ] The already defined functions and widgets need to be cleaned.

 Some caveats with the intallation: